rtorrent-community/rtorrent-docs/docs/scripting.rst

 .. rubric:: Command Targets

-All XMLPPC commands (with a few exceptions like :term:`system.listMethods`) take an info hash as the first argument when called over the API, to uniquely identify the *target* object.
+All XMLRPC commands (with a few exceptions like :term:`system.listMethods`) take an info hash as the first argument when called over the API, to uniquely identify the *target* object.
 ‘Target’ is also the term used for that first parameter in error messages like